pascalpap20/golang-codebase/README.md

 To enable connectors rename by ommiting `.off` suffix, then do `go mod tidy`.

 ## Development

+Some of dependencies ara using inadigital internal packages.
+Please enable private package configuration for go, see: [InaDigital Go](https://git.govtechindonesia.id/inadigital#go).

 Install mockery command to generate interfece mock